Summer Blooming Perennials

 06

 Daylilies provide continuous summer color with large trumpet-shaped flowers that appear throughout the warm season.
-Hemerocallis ‘Wineberry Candy’ (shown here) is grown for its mauve pink petals accented by a bold wine-red eye and ruffled edges, creating a bright display from midsummer onward.
+Hemerocallis ‘Wineberry Candy’ (shown here) is grown for its dusty rose petals accented by a bold wine-red eye and ruffled edges, creating a bright display from midsummer onward.
 Its grassy foliage forms dense clumps that provide texture and structure even between bloom cycles.

 A colorful addition to borders, cottage gardens, or mixed perennial plantings, these perennials offer an exceptional range of flower forms and tones through summer.
 Hemerocallis ‘Charles Johnston’ adds rich crimson-red flowers, and Hemerocallis ‘Forestlake Ragamuffin’ contributes heavily ruffled peach blooms.
 Together, these selections provide extended bloom, varied color, and a lively presence in the summer garden.